Police arrest Serbia's richest man in anti-graft probe

 Serbia's six-month-old government, an alliance of socialists and nationalists last in power at the tail end of Milosevic's 13-year-rule, says it is serious about rooting out organised crime and corruption as the country seeks membership of the European Union.

-Following Miskovic's arrest, police stepped up security of Aleksandar Vucic, the deputy prime minister tasked with fighting organised crime and corruption, said a police official who asked not to be named.
+Following Miskovic's arrest, police stepped up security of Aleksandar Vucic, the deputy prime minister tasked with fighting organised crime and corruption, the government official said.

 In 2003, Serbia's then pro-Western Prime Minister Zoran Djindjic was assassinated in a plot by nationalists, an organised crime gang and disgruntled members of a now-disbanded special police unit.